harumuki/thorsten-hans.com/_posts/2017-03-04-make-writing-technical-content-great-again.md

 ```

 First, there is the main article folder (here `recent-article`).
 This folder contains various files.
 The main article file `super-awesome-article.md` is, of course, the most important one.
-Next, to this, I store other markdown files containing notes, notes I use during the early stages when I need to do some research on a topic I’ve to cover as part of the article.
+Next, to this, I store other markdown files containing notes, notes I use during the early stages when I need to do some research on a topic I've to cover as part of the article.

 The `artifacts` folder is a collection of small markdown files.
 I break my article into small chunks and arrange those chunks in `super-awesome-article.md`.
 Some artifacts are always pre-populated like `001-intro.md` and `999-outro.md`.